 There are a few factors that went into these selections.
-Balance between leading winning college football programs, and slinging the rock, helped to create a basic outline for who was most deserving to represent their university.
-Quarterbacks do more than throw the ball; they have to lead.
+Balance between leading winning programs and braod skill sets, from slinging the rock to running ability, helped create a basic outline for who was most deserving.
+Quarterbacks do more than throw the ball — they have to lead.

 Disagree?
 Good.
 Let us know who we missed, why they deserve to make the list, and what you’d change about the order.

 Without further ado, here is our list of the 20 greatest SEC quarterbacks.

 Best SEC Quarterbacks Ever